Quentin Walker

-Quentin Walker (born August 27, 1961) is a former American football running back who played for the St. Louis Cardinals of the National Football League (NFL) for one season.
+Quentin Walker (born August 27, 1961) is an American former professional football running back who played for the St. Louis Cardinals of the National Football League (NFL) for one season.
 He played college football at Virginia.

 A native of Teaneck, New Jersey, Walker played prep football at Teaneck High School, where he graduated in 1979.

 College career

 Walker played college football for the University of Virginia.